S5 Ep80: Disability, Disclosure, and Authenticity in Higher Education

 Andy 20:54

-they're not willing to do anything and they ghost you on that, they just self selected out as somebody who you want to work for. hard stop.
-It's interesting.
-So this conversation and your, I just love your vision kind of, if people tell their stories just as you have over the past few minutes, that experience will make the world more accessible and therefore have an overall accessible world, kind of the idea that real changes incremental.
-And every little story that we do lays down a brick on that path to true accessibility.
+If they're not willing to do anything and they ghost you on that, they just self-selected out as somebody who you want to work for.
+Hard stop.
+It's interesting -- this conversation and your vision.
+I just love your vision kind of that if people tell their stories just as you have over the past few minutes, that experience will make the world more accessible and therefore have an overall accessible world.
+Kind of the idea that real change is incremental, and every little story that we do lays down a brick on that path to true accessibility.
 I mean, I have to be honest.
 I am disabled.
-I don't have to worry it with my role in our organization, it.
+I don't have to worry about it with my role in our organization.

 Emily Ladau 26:21